Louis Lindenberg - Global Packaging Sustainability Director

 My role in helping to reduce waste

 In 2010 when we launched the Unilever Sustainable Living Plan, I developed a waste strategy focused on resource efficiency and end of life solutions for the packaging we put onto the market.
 Different elements of the strategy were to be driven by different areas of the business.
-For example, our categories would predominantly focus on resource efficiency initiatives through their innovations programs, while our country teams would be focusing more on the recycling initiatives specific to their needs.
+For example, our divisions would predominantly focus on resource efficiency initiatives through their innovations programs, while our country teams would be focusing more on the recycling initiatives specific to their needs.

 Over the years I have refreshed the strategy, bringing in new thinking such as the “Circular Economy” concept and setting more stretching goals to ensure we continue to push the envelope in what has become a very hot topic for our consumers and citizens globally.
 The question of what happens to packaging ‘post consumer use’ is personally very important to me, and I try to find ways of ensuring discarded materials can be reused or recycled so that they retain some, if not all, of their value after they have been used.